 Lee is a childish northerner who lives in a fancy penthouse apartment in London who goes through a variety of jobs such as a janitor and ice cream man, as well as attempting relationships with female flatmates.
 His best mate, Daily Mail reading, middle-class citizen Tim is always there to stop Lee from getting in trouble, or not?
 Mayhem is never far away with cleaner Barbara who has never done an honest day's work in her life.

-OTT Platforms for Not Going Out are Sky Go, Virgin TV Go Amazon Video, Apple iTunes, Google Play Movies, and Microsoft Store.
+OTT Platforms for Not Going Out are Sky Go Amazon Video, Apple TV, Google Play Movies, and Microsoft Store.